2022–23 UEFA Europa Conference League qualifying: Format

 Each tie was played over two legs, with each team playing one leg at home.
 The team that scored more goals on aggregate over the two legs advanced to the next round.
-If the aggregate score was level at the end of normal time of the second leg, extra time was played, and if the same amount of goals were scored by both teams during extra time, the tie was decided by a penalty shoot-out.
+If the aggregate score was level at the end of normal time of the second leg, extra time was played, and if the same number of goals were scored by both teams during extra time, the tie was decided by a penalty shoot-out.

 Schedule

 The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).

 First qualifying round

 The draw for the first qualifying round was held on 14 June 2022.

 Seeding

 A total of 60 teams played in the first qualifying round.
 Seeding of teams was based on their 2022 UEFA club coefficients.
 Teams from the same association could not be drawn against each other.
 Prior to the draw, UEFA formed six groups of five seeded teams and five unseeded teams in accordance with the principles set by the Club Competitions Committee.
 Numbers were pre-assigned for each team by UEFA.
 The first team drawn in each tie was the home team of the first leg.